simongog/sigir16-topkcomplete/instructions/README.md

 ### Exercise 3.c

-We assume that there a a lot of Wikipedia pages which are not clicked often which means that there are many small values in our `weight` vector.
-Investigate how much you can reduce the space of this component by replacing the `int_vector<>` data structure by alternatives presented in the tutorial slides of SDSL (e.g. variants of `dac_vector<>` and `vlc_vector<>`).
+We assume that there a lot of Wikipedia pages which are not clicked often which means that there are many small values in our `weight` vector.
+Investigate how much you can reduce the space of this component by replacing the `int_vector<>` data structure by alternatives presented in the tutorial slides of SDSL (e.g., variants of `dac_vector<>` and `vlc_vector<>`).

 How does the significant space reduction influence query time?